 So… Exactly How Much Water Do You Need for Each Cup?

-The plastic rice cooker cup that comes with the rice cooker is a 180 ml cup.
+The plastic rice cooker cup that comes with the rice cooker is 180 ml or ¾ US cup.
 In Japan, this amount is called ichi go (一合).
-Here’s how much water you need for each rice cooker cup when you follow the 1:1.1 (or 1.2) ratio.
+Here’s how much room-temperature water you need for each rice cooker cup of Japanese short-grain white rice when you follow the 1-to-1.1 (or 1.2) ratio:

 2 rice cooker cups (360 ml) = 400 ml